civican/legisinfo/44-1/bills/C-33/bill_text.md

 the person complies with all safety requirements and security requirements that apply under the regulations;

-> **Explanatory Note**:
-> Relevant portion of section 5:
-> *Existing Text*:
-> > No person shall import, offer for transport, handle or transport any dangerous goods unless
-> > the person complies with all safety requirements and security requirements that apply under the regulations;

 ### Section 29

 Section 5.1 of the Act is replaced by the following:

 ### Section 5.1

-No person shall design, manufacture, repair, **requalify** or equip a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods unless the person complies with all safety requirements that apply under the regulations.

-> **Explanatory Note**:
-> Existing text of section 5.1:
-> *Existing Text*:
-> > No person shall design, manufacture, repair, test or equip a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods unless the person complies with all safety requirements that apply under the regulations.
+No person shall design, manufacture, repair, requalify or equip a means of containment used or intended to be used in importing, offering for transport, handling or transporting dangerous goods unless the person complies with all safety requirements that apply under the regulations.

 ### Section 30